 Short-term Care: Facilitates Functional Improvement

-This datapoint measures the percent of short-term stay patients who experienced functional improvements.
+This is a measure of the percentage of short-term stay residents that experienced functional improvements.

 Nearby Hospitals